Color Me In: Exploring Existentialism Existence of Women in the Unfathomable Universe

 My current work examines cultural signs and symbols and their use or interpretation.
 I believe that objects in the public sphere communicate and reinforce certain cultural narratives, hierarchies, and social mythologies.
 My artworks, at times, are a window to the imaginary, a summons, and an overture to dialogue, that dialogue being traces of childhood memories to my adult life.

 My curatorial practice is the Phantom Gallery Chicago Network, where I am the chief curator and a board administrator.
-In addition, I collaborate with various art organizations locally, nationally, and internationally.
-I am a member of the Bronzeville Art District and represented by Gallery Guichard since 2014.
+I also collaborate with various art organizations locally, nationally, and internationally.
+I am a member of the Bronzeville Art District and have been represented by Gallery Guichard since 2014.

 436 E. 47th Street Chicago, IL.
 773-791-7003, 708-772-9315 www.galleryguichard.com